 You can book your own hotel.
 You can book your own transportation to your hotel.
 You can book your own transportation from your hotel to the pier.
 Or if you drove, you can make your own parking arrangements at the port.

 This is undoubtedly the option with the most flexibility, but it’s also the one with the most legwork on your part.
-(Unless, of course, you have a Travel Agent do that legwork for you.)
+(Unless, of course, you have a travel agent like those at TouringPlans Travel do that legwork for you.)
 That legwork could include finding a Snooze-Cruise package on your own, or a common “cheat” is to book a hotel near the airport that has a free shuttle bus, and then use your cruise line’s airport-to-port transfer.

 Many guests add on a few pre- or post- cruise vacation days at Universal Orlando, Disney World, Cocoa Beach, or other area destinations.
 If this is you, or if your hotel just isn’t close to the airport, you could prefer to book an independent transfer.
 The first thing that comes to mind might be rideshare such as Uber or Lyft, but it’s worth looking at other options which may cost less.